kaborchert/crowdsourcing-summerschool-2017/_pages/callForParticipation.md

 *	The application for the summer school opens 15.04.2017 and closes 31.06.2017 or if the maximum number of participants (30) is reached.
 * Registration fee for the summer school: 250 Euro.
 * The number of places is limited to 30 participants.
-* Group work: In order to find groups of researchers interested in the same topic and to do joint group work please prepare short document addessing the following questions.
+* Group work: In order to find groups of researchers interested in the same topic and to do joint group work please prepare short document addressing the following questions.
-You will be asked to upload the document during the registration process.
-  + What is your main motivation to participate in the summer school?
-  + What is your current research?
+  + Do you have any experience with crowdsourcing experiments, QoE studies or IoT?
   + What kind of crowdsourcing experiment or QoE study would you like to conduct?
   + What is your interest in IoT?

+Please, see the  [Registration]({{site.baseurl}}{% link _pages/registration.md %}) page for further details.